sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-24.md

 Here too, in order to increase precision of the execution time measurement, all computation are run 1000 times on each prime number for each of the algorithm.

-I ran in a few issue with the random number generator for the largest prime in my table.
-I just removed them as it don't change the conclusion.
+I ran in a few issues with the random number generator for the largest prime in my table.
+I just removed them as it doesn't change the conclusion.

 ### DrRacket